Bellzylu/storefront-clothing/README.md

 *  The currency feature need some better handling of cases where the currency is not available for certain products (perhaps I overlooked something in the API- ready for feedback on this one)

-*  The photo displaying "404" when there is no image, is a short cut solution.
+*  The photo displaying "404" when there is no image, is a short cut solution
-*  Search works, but one could add more parameters to search by.
+*  Search works, but one could add more parameters to search by
 *  Also, sorting between catagories would be nice too! <3
 *  Not been tested on Android and Edge! ⚠️
 *  Better error handling and some nice looking loaders